 Regular cleaning of your restaurant kitchen is a given—or, at least, it should be.
 Some cleaning jobs must be done every shift, such as wiping down prep surfaces with disinfectant and changing the sanitation water.

 Other jobs should be done daily, like taking out the trash or rotating the stock in the walk-in.
-And still others can be accomplished monthly, such as cleaning the freezers.
-Finally, there are some cleaning jobs that can happen quarterly or even yearly, like cleaning the hood of the kitchen grill.
+And still, other cleaning chores can be accomplished monthly, such as cleaning the freezers.
+Finally, some cleaning jobs can happen quarterly or even yearly, like cleaning the hood of the kitchen grill.

 Failing to do these jobs on a timely basis can result in bacteria buildup and potential food safety problems.